-Forms in Slate are used for a number of tasks, from collecting data from prospective students to administratively updating specific data points for person records.
-Furthermore, a form is quite often an integral piece for many of the other Slate modules.
+Slate uses Forms for a number of tasks, from collecting data from prospective students to administratively updating specific data points for person records.
+The form is quite often an integral piece for many of the other Slate functions.
 A well-developed form can play a crucial role in marketing efforts, record management, reader review, events, and interviews.

 An effective way to begin learning about Slate forms is to build an Inquiry Form (sometimes called a “Request for Information” form).
-Include a link to the inquiry form from an admissions website to allow prospective students to easily send important information about themselves.
-The information prospective students provide will create and update their records in Slate and also set the stage for more robust outreach efforts using the Deliver module later in Phase I.
+Include a link to the inquiry form from an admissions website to allow prospective students to easily convey important information about themselves.
+The information a prospective student provides will create and update their record in Slate and will also set the stage for more effectual outreach efforts using the Deliver function.

 Does a Form need to be active to test?